Chances of getting into The University of Texas at Austin

 Applicants Submitting ACT56%

 |ACT Math 25th||26|

 What are the ACT requirements for prospective students to get into UT Austin?

-Admission data indicates that UT Austin regularly accepts students with ACT's of 26 and above.
-Successful applicants typically send ACT scores in the top 18 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 22 in some instances.
+Admission data indicates that UT Austin regularly accepts students with ACT's of 27 and above.
+Successful applicants typically send ACT scores in the top 15 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 24 in some instances.
 Prospective students submitting an ACT composite of 30 or higher should be in the upper half of applicants - and students with a 33 and above have very competitive chances.
 The school ranks #3 in Texas for highest average ACT composite score.
-Scoring well on the ACT is very important as 64 percent of applicants submit ACT scores to The University of Texas at Austin.
+56 percent of applicants submit ACT scores to The University of Texas at Austin.

 |ACT Score||Competitiveness||Admission Chances|